- PhD Candidate

 M.A.
 Public History, Loyola University Chicago

 I study the intersections of labor, landscape and memory in 20th century America.
-My dissertation traces the development of non-traditional parks and protected areas, especially those that focus on the history of labor and work.
-How and why did changes in political economy impact the planning and development of landscape-scale conservation and preservation initiatives, especially in regions impacted by the flight of capital and de-industrialization?
+My dissertation traces connections between land use and political economy in the 1970's.
+How and why did changes in capitalism impact the planning and development of landscape-scale conservation and preservation initiatives, especially in regions impacted by de-industrialization?

 Prior to beginning my doctoral studies, I worked for the National Park Service as Assistant National Coordinator for Heritage Areas and for a variety of heritage conservation, public history and labor organizations in Appalachia, the Chesapeake Bay region and New Mexico.
 I am the Associate Editor of the Living Landscape Observer (www.livinglandscapeobserver.net), a website that seeks to bring together diverse constituencies interested in land conservation, heritage preservation, and sustainable community development as well as an Associate Editor for the Pacific Northwest Labor and Civil Rights History Project (http://depts.washington.edu/labhist/.
 I am also the co-editor of a collection of oral histories, Above the Smoke: A Family Album of the Pocahontas County Fire Towers.